KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Network Operation Center

+Our tour group particularly enjoyed the Network Operations Center segment and were bombarding Jake with questions.

 <!--
+NOC

 Dispatch school
 Adrenaline
 Lavatory
+Situation room
 -->

 ![](southwest-headquarters-tour-2026/noc-left-panel.jpg)

 ![](southwest-headquarters-tour-2026/noc-livestream.jpg)
-A livestream of the Southwest Network Operations Center
+A livestream of the Southwest Network Operations Center.
+Although there are other small Southwest command centers around the U.S., this is only one Network Operations Center.

 ![](southwest-headquarters-tour-2026/noc-right-panel.jpg)
-Southwest has 4,000 flights a day.
+Southwest has 4,000 flights a day, more than any other airline.
 At the time of this photo, 1408 had been completed.
 1 had been cancelled.
+Below the stats were livestreams of the Southwest gates at Houston Airport, perhaps due to inclement weather.
+Southwest can view a livestream of any of its gates anywhere with the flick of a switch.

 ![](southwest-headquarters-tour-2026/airline-experience.jpg)
 Around every corner, there are pieces of airplane and replicas.
 This area entitled "Airplane Experience" is a mockup of a Southwest counter and gate.